Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Experiments

-\subparagraph{Results.} \Cref{fig:MiniACSIncome} (left) displays the runtime of \ToolName{} and the na{\"\i}ve enumeration approach for MiniACSIncome-1 to MiniACSIncome-8.
-While enumeration is faster than \ToolName{} for input spaces of up to three variables, where the network can be evaluated for all discrete values in one batch, enumeration falls behind \ToolName{} as soon as this becomes infeasible. \ToolName{} can solve MiniACSIncome for up to seven input variables in less than 30 minutes, only exceeding the timeout of one hour for MiniACSIncome-8.
+\textbf{Results.} Since all variables in MiniACSIncome are discrete, a baseline approach for verifying the demographic parity of a MiniACSIncome network is to enumerate all values in the input space. \Cref{fig:MiniACSIncome-mainbody} displays the runtime of \ToolName{} and the baseline enumeration approach for shallow 10-neuron neural networks with increasing input size.
+While enumeration is faster than \ToolName{} when the network can be evaluated for all discrete values in one batch, enumeration falls behind \ToolName{} as soon as this becomes infeasible. \ToolName{} can solve MiniACSIncome for up to seven input variables in less than 30 minutes, only exceeding the timeout of one hour for eight input variables.
+While we only consider a small network here, the runtime of \ToolName{} is largely unaffected by network size on this benchmark.
+This unexpected result can be attributed to both large and small networks learning similar decision boundaries for MiniACSIncome. \Cref{sec:miniacsincome-netsize} discusses this result in more detail.

-\subparagraph{Effect of Network Size.} \Cref{fig:MiniACSIncome} (right) displays the runtime of \ToolName{} for MiniACSIncome-4 networks of various sizes.
-The studied networks include wide single-layer networks of up to~10\,000 neurons and deep networks of up to~10 layers of~10 neurons.
-As the figure shows, \ToolName{} is largely unaffected by the size of the MiniACSIncome-4 networks.
-This is unexpected since the network size indirectly determines the performance of \ToolName{} through the complexity of the decision boundary.
-However, larger networks need not necessarily have a more complex decision boundary, and large networks do not provide a performance benefit for MiniACSIncome-4, as discussed in \cref{sec:miniacsincome-extra}.
-Thoroughly exploring the impacts of network size requires more intricate datasets for which larger networks actually provide a benefit.